InnopolisUni/innofw/README.md

     ```pip install -r requirements.txt```

-For full guide on installation follow this [documentation page](google.com)
+For full guide on installation using poetry or docker follow this [documentation page](google.com)

 <!-- ## With Docker
     1. Make sure you have set up an environment: